-You are searching for something on Google and realize that it is written in some other foreign language.
+You are searching for something on Google and realize it is written in another foreign language.
 It must be hard for you to understand and read it.
-And this is no surprise since the internet is now available everywhere around the world.
+And this is no surprise since the internet is now available worldwide.
 You will eventually come across websites in different languages.

-The newer updates from Google keeps making things easier, and now there’s even a feature for auto-translation in Chrome iOS.
-Hence, the next time you open a webpage written in some other language it will automatically get translated even without any command, just automatically.
+The newer updates from Google keeps making things more accessible, and now there’s even a feature for auto-translation in Chrome iOS.
+Hence, the next time you open a webpage written in some other language, it will automatically get translated even without any command, just automatically.
 Doesn’t that sound interesting?

-However, many iOS users, who are not familiar with this feature, had queries regarding it.
-So, here I have tried my best to cover all the steps on how you can auto-translate a web page in the Chrome browser on iPhone or iPad easily and efficiently.
+However, many iOS users unfamiliar with this feature had queries regarding it.
+So, I have tried my best to cover all the steps to auto-translate a web page in the Chrome browser on iPhone or iPad quickly and efficiently.

 With a boom in internet use, more and more regional language websites are emerging.
-So it is possible to see French or German, or even Spanish websites in your Google search results.
-But no matter what the language is, you can still browse these websites with the auto-translate web-page option in Chrome.
+So, you can see French, German, or even Spanish websites in your Google search results.
+But no matter the language, you can browse these websites with Chrome’s auto-translate web page option.

-- Launch the Chrome iOS app on your iPhone or iPod.
+- Launch the Chrome app on your iPhone or iPod.

 - Browse any website which you want to translate.

-- Click on the menu present at the bottom right corner.
+- Tap on the More menu present at the bottom right corner.

 It will automatically translate the website into a selected output language.

-In case you want to change the translated language, you can do it by pressing the translate button present at the top left corner of the URL window.
-Here you will see multiple options for the translation of webpages.
+If you want to change the translated language, you can do it by pressing the translate button in the top left corner of the URL window.
+Here you will see multiple options for the translation of web pages.

 The Chrome iOS translate feature is available for all devices.
-Moreover, it has made things more smooth since you don’t have to grant permission every time you come across a web-page in a foreign language.
+Moreover, it has made things more smooth since you don’t have to grant permission whenever you come across a web page in a foreign language.
 You can enable/disable the setting anytime, as per your wish.
-However, I like to keep this feature enabled as it saves a lot of my time.
+However, I like to keep this feature enabled as it saves much of my time.

-I have seen many websites which only offer certain languages, mostly Japanese or Chinese.
-As fond of watching anime and manga, most of these websites are written in the Japanese alphabets, which gives English-speaking readers a bit of trouble.
+I have seen many websites offering only specific Japanese or Chinese languages.
+As fond as watching anime and manga, most of these websites are written in the Japanese alphabet, which gives English-speaking readers a bit of trouble.

-Similarly, you can also enable the auto-translation in the chrome computer browser.
-You can choose the preferred language.
+Similarly, you can also enable the auto-translation in the Chrome computer browser.
+You can choose your preferred language.

-Let us know what you think about the Chrome browser auto-translation feature on your iPhone or iPad?
+Let us know your thoughts about your iPhone or iPad’s Chrome browser auto-translation feature.
 And how often do you use this translate command?

-If you've any thoughts on How to Auto-Translate a Web Page in Chrome iOS?, then feel free to drop in below comment box.
-If you find this article helpful, please consider sharing it with your network.
+Lastly, if you've any thoughts or feedback on How to Auto-Translate a Web Page in Chrome iPhone, then feel free to drop in below comment box.
+You can also report the outdated information.